Perindopril (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use this medicine together with aliskiren if you have diabetes or kidney disease.

 - Some foods and medicines can affect how perindopril works.
 Tell your doctor if you are using the following:

 - A diuretic (water pill, such as amiloride, spironolactone, triamterene)

 - An NSAID pain or arthritis medicine (such as aspirin, diclofenac, ibuprofen, indomethacin, naproxen)

 - Ask your doctor before you use any medicine, supplement, or salt substitute that contains potassium.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney problems, liver disease, heart or blood vessel disease, low blood pressure, or a mineral imbalance (such as high potassium or low sodium in the blood).
-Tell your doctor if you have diabetes or an autoimmune disorder (such as lupus, scleroderma, or other collagen vascular disease).
+- Tell your doctor if you are breastfeeding, or if you have kidney problems, liver disease, heart or blood vessel disease, low blood pressure, diabetes, or an autoimmune disorder (such as lupus, scleroderma, or other collagen vascular disease).